sean-ensombl/face-antispoof-onnx/README.md

 > **Python Version:** This project requires **Python 3.8.0 or higher**.

 ### Compatibility Note: Python 3.7.x
-Tested on **Python 3.7.16** and confirmed that they are **not compatible**.
+Tested on **Python 3.7.16** and was confirmed that they are **not compatible**.
 Attempting to install dependencies on Python 3.7.x will result in a `subprocess-exited-with-error` during the `pip` installation of backend dependencies.

 **Error Example:**
 ```text